-As amended and approved by the Harris County Democratic Party Executive Committee on August 28, 2021
+As amended and approved by the Harris County Democratic Party Executive Committee on December 14, 2021

-RULES OF ORDER
+ARTICLE I - RULES OF ORDER

 All meetings of the Harris County Democratic Executive Committee (CEC) shall be conducted in accordance with Robert’s Rules of Order Newly Revised except as it may be otherwise provided herein or as provided in the Rules of the Texas Democratic Party (TDP Rules), and applicable laws of the State of Texas (State Law), including, without limitation, the Texas Election Code.

 ARTICLE II - QUORUM

 Twenty-five percent of the members (exclusive of any vacancies) of the CEC of the Harris County Democratic Party (HCDP) being present at any meeting shall constitute a quorum for the purpose of transacting any business that might come before the CEC unless State Law or the TDP Rules specifically provide other quorum requirements.
 The quorum requirements for other committees of the HCDP shall be the same.

 ARTICLE III - MEETINGS